-In this post, we tell you about shellfish, its nutritional value, the safe intake, and points to consider while feeding it to babies.
+In this post, we tell you about the nutritional value of shellfish, when to introduce it to your baby, how to safely consume it, and points to consider when feeding it to your baby.

 When Can Babies Eat Shellfish?

 Some experts suggest feeding well-cooked shellfish once the baby is older than six months and has started consuming other solids, such as cereals, grains, poultry, and meat.
 However, some recommend delaying it up to 9 to 12 months due to its potential to cause allergies (1).

 Consult a pediatrician and know the right age to start feeding shellfish to your baby, especially if you have a family history of food allergies.